|Occurred : 10/26/2014 22:00 (Entered as : 10/26/2014 22:00)

 I will be 67 this month.
 I am a retired school teacher and live near Rocky Mount, NC.
 I don’t smoke, drink, do drugs, or mess around.
 I have backpacked around the world twice and am an avid hiker and trekker.
 As a teacher, I am rational, objective, and factual.
 I don’t believe in UFO’s.
 I have never seen one.
 However, I try to keep an open mind and entertain possibilities without judgment.

 What did I see?
 And what happened to me in the missing hour and a half?
 Perhaps I made a mistake?
 I think I will make the drive again soon and double check the time and my position.
 I know that steep mountain ridge, just not sure exactly where it is.
 I tried to check on Google Earth, but it does not give elevations, so I could not tell exactly where I was.
 Surely, there must be an explanation.
+I have reported the incident to the Superintendent of the Burke County Sheriff's office.
+She told me that she would report it to the airport management for Burke County Airport.

 Photo?
 My phone was dead and charging, but it would have been dangerous to do while driving, and I didn’t feel safe stopping that late at night in such a location.
 Frankly, I MUST have seen a UFO, what else could it have been?
 Yes, I have lost time twice before that I know of; once at twelve years old and once in India in 1976.
 I have no explanation.
 I experienced a great sense of urgency both times, but don't know why.